 5. Stay away from fire and keep your extinguisher handy.
 The most important thing you can do after putting out your kitchen fire is to stay away from it.
 Keep your extinguisher with you as long as you’re in that room; just because there’s no visible flame doesn’t mean there aren’t embers, or that another fire won’t start.

-Do Kitchen Fire Extinguishers Expire?
+Do Kitchen Fire Extinguisher Expire?

 Most extinguishers are only good for about five years.
 This means it’s important to check for expiration dates and replace your fire extinguishers before that time comes.